 Lauren Gray, Advancement Director

-Lauren grew up in a Southern Baptist church where her queer friends were taught that same-sex relationships were sinful, and TRP was instrumental in making her a more outspoken advocate for affirming theology.
+Lauren grew up in a Southern Baptist church where she was taught that queer relationships were sinful, and TRP was instrumental in making her a more outspoken advocate for affirming theology.
 After receiving her Ph.D. from Florida State University on gender and sexuality in the development of evangelicalism, she taught college courses in American religion and gender studies, and most recently worked with the Cooperative Baptist Fellowship.
-Lauren lives in St. Petersburg, Florida and enjoys reading memoirs, all outdoor adventures, traveling to new places, and having deep conversations about eschatology with her four year old.
+Lauren lives in St. Petersburg, Florida, and enjoys all outdoor adventures,reading memoirs, traveling to new places, and having deep conversations about eschatology with her five year old.